topalovic/.dot/README.md

 The setup script will symlink the appropriate files in `.dot` to your home directory.
 All further hacking should take place in `~/.dot/files`.

-To configure git, create `~/.private/gitconfig` containing your private info:
+To configure git, set up `~/.private/.gitconfig` with your private info:

 ```
 [user]